Does it get cold in the balloon? What should I wear?

 How long can a balloon fly?

 It depends.
 Factors like outside air temperature, weight being carried in the basket and weather determine the duration of the flight.
-Normally, the balloon carries enough fuel to remain aloft for a 1 hour flight plus a sizeable reserve fuel supply.
+Normally, the balloon carries enough fuel to remain aloft for a 1 hour flight plus a sizable reserve fuel supply.

 Do passengers ever get airsick?